 In 2016, the City of Toronto developed minimum guidelines for the provision of backup power in multi-unit residential buildings.
-The guidelines-which can be adopted voluntarily but are not mandatory-include providing backup power for 72 hours, and backing up air conditioning or cooling systems for a common refuge area.
-However, Waterfront Toronto-the waterfront revitalization organization involving the federal, provincial and municipal governments-is requiring developers to demonstrate how they will address these backup-power guidelines in the design of all new residential projects.
+The guidelines-which can be adopted voluntarily but are not mandatory-include providing backup power for 72 hours, and

 Key additional benefits: Backup power generation helps increase resilience to flooding, wildfires, ice storms and other natural hazards that may cause power outages.